Feral pigeons - management and control

 Lethal control techniques

 Pigeons caught and killed by trapping can be replaced by new populations rapidly.
-As with any control technique, the source of food must be removed otherwise trapping may have minimal effect in reducing pigeon numbers.
+As with any control technique, the source of food must be removed otherwise trapping may have minimal success in reducing pigeon numbers.

 When dealing with pigeons and/or pigeon droppings it is important to ensure that you are properly protected.